nsidc/granule-metgen/README.md

 Each of those strings uniquely identify all files associated with a given granule.
-- `NSIDC0081_SEAICE_PS_`, `_v2.0_` and `DUCk` will be combined with the `granuleid` text to form the granule name recorded in the UMM-G and CNM output (in the case of single data file granules, the file extension will be added to the granule name).
+- `NSIDC0081_SEAICE_PS_`, `_v2.0_` and `DUCk` will be combined with the `granuleid` text to form the granule name recorded in the UMM-G and CNM output (in the case of single-file granules, the file extension will be added to the granule name).

 ---